Shaun Dillon

 Shaun Dillon (born 24 August 1984 in Greenock) is a Scottish football coach and former player, who played as a defender.
-He is currently co-manager of West of Scotland Football League club Kilbirnie Ladeside.
+He is currently coach of West of Scotland Football League club Beith Juniors.
 He began his career with Kilmarnock in the Scottish Premier League and also played in the Scottish Football League for Greenock Morton, Queen of the South, Stenhousemuir.
 Stranraer and Stirling Albion.

 Playing career

 Dillon began his career with Kilmarnock in the Scottish Premier League (SPL).
 He made an early impact, winning the SPL Young Player of the Month award for December 2002, but disciplinary and weight issues led to him losing his first team place.
 He stayed with Kilmarnock until 2006, but made only 24 league appearances for the club.

 After a loan spell with Greenock Morton, Dillon left Kilmarnock in January 2006 to join Queen of the South.
 He then played for Stenhousemuir and Stranraer before dropping into junior football in 2008, with Irvine Meadow and then Pollok.

 Dillon returned to senior football when he joined Stirling Albion in June 2011.
 He left Stirling in the 2012 close season, joining junior club Kilbirnie Ladeside.
 After being transfer-listed by Kilbirnie in August 2013, Dillon joined Arthurlie later that month.